 An agent making a complaint on behalf of an assessed person must also file a completed Agent Authorization Form.

 Both the Complaint Form and Agent Authorization Forms are available from the Athabasca County Administration Office, 3602 – 48th Avenue, Athabasca, AB T9S 1M8.

-July 26, 2019 is the last date to file a complaint regarding your 2018 Property Assessment Notice.
+August 7, 2023 is the last date to file a complaint regarding your 2022 Property Assessment as shown on your 2023 Combined Assessment & Property Tax Notice.

 Complaints filed late or without the required fee are invalid.

 Your assessment notice indicates the filing fee.
 This fee will be refunded if a change is made to your assessment by either Municipal Assessment Services Group or the Board.

 Cheques only – make your cheque payable to Athabasca County.
 Deliver it in-person, or mail it to Athabasca County along with your complaint form.